Rising-Stars-by-Sunshine/CS206_Jiaqi/Advance_CSECON /Readme.md

 *Figure 5- output from prisoner's dilemma*

 Existing articles support the idea, as Zhang et al.(2019) mentioned, that the challenges of applying MARL in real-world scenarios are due to the complexity of accurately modeling environments and agent interactions.
-This is the limitation of using current algorithms to detect the complex relationships caused by economic environments.
-To better solve this problem, we need to provide MARL with thousands of tags representing different personalities, relationships, and risk premiums based on research and categorization from a broadly diversified population base.
+This is the limitation of using current algorithms to detect the complex relationships caused by economic environments.(see Figure 5)  To better solve this problem, we need to provide MARL with thousands of tags representing different personalities, relationships, and risk premiums based on research and categorization from a broadly diversified population base.

 ## Question 3